AbdurYes/AbdurYes/README.md

-<i class="fas fa-lightbulb"></i> Building The Future Through Innovation
+## 💡 Building The Future Through Innovation

-At just 14 years old, I'm merging my Commerce education with my passion for technology and entrepreneurship.
+At just 14 years old, I'm merging my Commerce education with my passion for **technology** and **entrepreneurship**.
 Age is just a number when it comes to making an impact.

 My journey started with a curiosity about how technology can solve real-world problems.
 Over time, this has evolved into building practical solutions while learning essential business principles.